patrickfav/bkdf/README.md

 #### Key Derivation Function
 It might be useful to have a primitive that generates high-quality key material for e.g. symmetric encryption and not password hashes.

+This example creates an AES key from a user password:

 ```java
 char[] pw = "secret".toCharArray();
 byte[] salt = Bytes.random(16).array();